 One option involves spreading mulch over ground you don't intend to plant.

-When choosing mulch, "The coarser the better," according to Al Shay, an instructor in the Department of Horticulture at Oregon State University.
+When choosing mulch, "the coarser the better," according to Al Shay, an instructor in the Department of Horticulture at Oregon State University.

 Organic mulches help conserve water, reduce weeds, improve soil quality and enhance plant growth.
 Wood chips shade the soil to reduce weed germination and take a long time to break down.
+Shay suggests selecting wood chips from hardwood tree species like oak or maple and advises using wood chips instead of bark dust.

 To get started, weed and water the bare the ground where mulch will be applied.
 Optionally, you could first lay down one layer of cardboard or landscape fabric as an extra weed barrier underneath the mulch.
 Spread 2-3 inches of wood chips over the soil.
 Find wood chips from local arborists and lumber mills.